 - Choose light colors: Select soothing shades of blue or green for the walls to create a calm, relaxing environment.

-Paperwork doesn’t go away when you transition into private practice.
-You’ll need to comply with the Health Insurance Portability and Accountability Act (HIPAA) and other state and federal laws that require documentation and forms.
-If you accept insurance, you’ll need a system for submitting claims to get reimbursed.
-All of your records must be kept secure, and ideally, organized and easy to access.
+Private counseling practice requirements include a good amount of paperwork.
+You'll need to comply with the Health Insurance Portability and Accountability Act (HIPAA) and other state and federal laws that require documentation and forms.
+If you accept insurance, you'll need a system for submitting claims to get reimbursed.
+All of your records must be kept secure and, ideally, organized and easy to access.
 By staying organized, you can save time and complete documentation requirements efficiently.

 Examples of paperwork you may need to keep with each patient's record include:

-One way to keep all your forms and notes organized is to use comprehensive electronic health record (EHR) software.
+One way to keep all your forms and notes organized is to use comprehensive EHR software.
 EHR software can help you turn your office into a paperless practice.
-This means fewer cluttered shelves, more office space and high security for your clients’ records.
-With EHR designed for behavioral health, you can keep patient charts, progress notes, billing information and other required documents in an easy-to-access place.
-You can also use features like appointment reminders, a telehealth platform and electronic intake forms to make sessions more convenient for you and your clients.
+This means fewer cluttered shelves, more office space and high security for your clients' records.
+With an EHR designed for behavioral health, you can keep patient charts, progress notes, billing information and other required documents in an easy-to-access place.
 You have the option to scan documents, too, if you want to eliminate paper completely.

 If you use EHR software in your practice, consider using time-saving templates for treatment plans and progress notes.
 Once you customize templates to meet your needs, you can create a system and stick to it, so you can focus on client care rather than formatting notes.